-Effective June 1, 2008, the South Carolina Department of Health and Human Services (SCDHHS) will expand its coverage of anesthesia services to allow board eligible and/or board-certified Pediatric Intensivists to be reimbursed for a limited number of anesthesia Current Procedural Terminology (CPT) codes.
-Board eligible and/or board-certified Pediatric Emergency Medicine Physicians may also be reimbursed for this service if they practice in a facility where a board eligible and/or board-certified Pediatric Anesthesiologist and/or a board eligible and/or board-certified Pediatric Intensivist is on staff.
+Board-eligible and/or board-certified Pediatric Intensivists are allowed to be reimbursed for a limited number of anesthesia Current Procedural Terminology (CPT) codes.
+Board-eligible and/or board-certified Pediatric Emergency Medicine Physicians may also be reimbursed for this service if they practice in a facility where a board-eligible and/or board-certified Pediatric Anesthesiologist and/or a board-eligible and/or board-certified Pediatric Intensivist is on staff.
 In addition, the Pediatric Intensivist or Pediatric Emergency Medicine Physician must have a current Pediatric Advanced Life Support (PALS) certification.